linuz90/gmail-newsletters-filter/README.md

 ## Feedback and Contributions

-Feel free to contribute to the filter with other common patterns, and to say hy or give feedback [hit me up on Twitter](https://twitter.com/linuz90).
+Feel free to contribute to the query with other common patterns, and [hit me up on Twitter](https://twitter.com/linuz90) to say _hi_ or give feedback.

 For more email goodies, check out [inboxze.ro](https://inboxze.ro).